robertsundstrom/blog/posts/2019-05-30-introduction-to-blazor.md

 ---
-title: Introduction to Blazor
+title: "Introduction to Blazor"
-date: 2019-05-30 10:00:00Z
-author: Robert Sundström
-tags: blazor, dotnet, web, wasm
+tags: [blazor, dotnet, web, wasm]
 ---

 This is an introductory article on Blazor.